-- 29. The baseline scenario is identified as the most plausible baseline scenario among all realistic and credible alternative(s) and shall be identified for, both, the fate of the waste energy at the WEG facility and the generation of energy consumed by the recipient facility(ies) in the absence of the project activity. - 30.
-Realistic and credible alternatives should be determined for: - (a) Waste energy use in the absence of the project activity at the WEG facility; - (b) Power generation in the absence of the project activity for each recipient facility if the project activity involves electricity generation for that recipient facility; - (c) Heat generation (process heat and/or heat of reaction) in the absence of the project activity, for each recipient facility if the project activity involves generation of useful heat for that recipient facility; and - (d) Mechanical energy generation in the absence of the project activity, for each recipient facility if the project activity involves generation of useful mechanical energy for that recipient facility.
+- 35. The baseline scenario is identified as the most plausible scenario among all realistic and credible alternative(s) and shall be identified for, both, the fate of the waste energy at the WEG facility and the generation of energy consumed by the recipient facility(ies) in the absence of the project activity. - 36.
+Realistic and credible alternatives should be determined for: - (a) Waste energy use in the absence of the project activity at the WEG facility; - (b) Power generation in the absence of the project activity for each recipient facility if the project activity involves electricity generation for that recipient facility;

+6 Applicable in the scenario where the facility captures and utilizes a portion of waste gas produced at the site for captive power generation in the absence of the project activity.

+- (c) Heat generation (process heat and/or heat of reaction) in the absence of the project activity, for each recipient facility if the project activity involves generation of useful heat for that recipient facility; and - (d) Mechanical energy generation in the absence of the project activity, for each recipient facility if the project activity involves generation of useful mechanical energy for that recipient facility.

-Note: in case of (b), (c) and (d) above the assessment shall include the identification of the fuel(s) used to provide energy to the recipient facility(ies) in the absence of the project activity.
+Note: In case of (b), (c) and (d) above the assessment shall include the identification of the fuel(s) used to provide energy to the recipient facility(ies) in the absence of the project activity.

-31. The information on the utilization of heat, electricity and/or mechanical energy in the absence of the CDM project activity will be sourced from the recipient facility(ies) and the information on the utilization of the waste energy in the absence of the CDM project activity will be sourced from the project WEG facility.
-Hence, the CDM project participant proponent shall determine baseline options, identify the most appropriate baseline scenario determine the baseline fuel and demonstrate and assess additionality in consultation with the recipient facility(ies) and the project WEG facility.
-For this purpose, the project WEG facility and the recipient facility(ies), whether the WEG facility includes the recipient facility(ies) or recipient facility(ies) are located outside the WEG facility, shall be ex anterior identified when preparing the PDD.
+37. The information on the utilization of heat, electricity and/or mechanical energy in the absence of the CDM project activity will be sourced from the recipient facility(ies) and the information on the utilization of the waste energy in the absence of the CDM project activity will be sourced from the WEG facility.
+Hence, the CDM project participant shall determine baseline options, identify the most appropriate baseline scenario and demonstrate and assess additionality in consultation with the recipient facility(ies) and the WEG facility.
+For this purpose, the WEG facility and the recipient facility(ies), whether the WEG facility includes the recipient facility(ies) or recipient facility(ies) are located outside the WEG facility, shall be ex ante identified when preparing the PDD.

-5.2.1 Multiple components generating different types of energy in the project activity scenario
+5.2.1.
+Identification of alternatives to the project activity consistent with current laws and regulations